 The Positives

-Changgyeonggung is the most compact of all the palaces.
+Changgyeonggung is the most compact of the main palaces.
 It offers a lot of variety in a very small space.
 It is also surrounded by trees and grass, so we can combine both palace and nature in one session.
-It also has the smallest crowds of any of the palaces.
+It also has the lowest number of visitors of any of the palaces.
 Some of the buildings are frequently re-painted, while others are not.
-This means that we can get some more rustic feeling images here as well.
+This means that we can get some more rustic-feeling images here as well.

 Recently, Changgyeonggung has lengthened its opening hours well into the evening.
-This means we’re able to get sunset light here, which is also excellent for family photography if your children can handle the time.
+So, we’re able to get sunset light here, which is also excellent for family photography if your children are okay with the time.
+This is especially true in the summer months when our days are long.

 The Negatives